Right-Sized Strategic Plans for All Businesses

 - Understand the current state of the company, which parts of the company will be affected, and what the desired state looks like.

-- Align the division, department and individual goals.
+- Align the division, department, team, and individual goals.

 - Communicate to help everyone stay informed and insure problems are identified and dealt with